Curriculum for Technology Entrepreneurship

 1st semester

 During the first semester, it will be essential to discover and identify the most promising and feasible project and team to work on and with over the course of the education and training.
+You will get cases to work on but can also bring in your own business idea as long as it is "early stage".
 Accordingly, the courses focus on feasibility studies in different team constellations.
-By the end of the semester, after a due diligence phase, students will have found their venture project and team.
+By the end of the semester, after a due diligence phase, you will have found their venture project and team.

 Programme specific courses (mandatory courses)